BananaPuncher714/LethalQuantities/README.md

   - Make travel cheaper between certain moons to emulate star maps!
 - Should work with custom events and other mods that change enemy spawn settings
 ## Known Incompatibilities
-- LethalLevelLoader - Partial incompatibility with custom dungeon flows
-  - LethalLevelLoader prevents this mod from being able to change custom dungeon flow rarities.
-While changing vanilla dungeon flow rarities works fine, you will need to edit the mod's config which adds the custom dungeon flow specifically.
-This is an issue with LethalLevelLoader.
 - Moon price changing mods
   - If you modify moon prices with LethalQuantities, other mods may not be able to change the price correctly, or at all.
   - For developers: